rishabhBudhouliya/MLOps/README.md

 5. **Observability**: MLflow is enabled for experiment tracking, Argo dashboards for workflow visualization, and Kubernetes metrics for system monitoring, providing comprehensive observability across the platform.

-## Future Work

-While the current implementation satisfies all requirements, several areas for future enhancement have been identified:

-- **Enhanced Testing**: More comprehensive unit and load testing could be integrated in the `promote-model.yaml` workflow to improve deployment confidence
-- **Production-Ready ML**: The current dummy trainer could be replaced with a final fine-tuning model from the training component
-- **Advanced Canary Analysis**: Metrics-driven Argo Rollouts analysis templates could be implemented for more sophisticated automated canary decisions